pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

   Re-Instated libldb2:amd64
   Re-Instated samba-dsdb-modules:amd64
 ```
-The resolver decides to schedule upgrades for these two packages as it delcares `Breaks:` on them.
+The resolver decides to schedule upgrades for these two packages as it declares `Breaks:` on them.

 ```
 Investigating (1) python3-ldb:amd64 < 2:2.5.1-1A~5.0.0.202206171844 | 2:2.5.2-1A~5.0.0.202207191717 @ii umH Ib >
 ```
-Upgrading `libdb2` alone violates the containt of `python3-ldb`, which depends on the exact same version: `python3-ldb: Depends: libdb2 (= ${binary:Version})`.
+Upgrading `libdb2` alone violates the constraint of `python3-ldb`, which depends on the exact same version: `python3-ldb: Depends: libdb2 (= ${binary:Version})`.
 - Currently version `2:2.5.1-1A~5.0.0.202206171844` is installed.
 - Version `2:2.5.2-1A~5.0.0.202207191717` is available, but (currently) **not** scheduled for installation: notice the `|` here instead of `->`!
 - The package should be installed and actually is installed (`@ii`).